safing/web/_podcasts/2019-12-13-dreaming-of-a-future-safing.md

 <h4>Participate</h4>

-<p>If you do like what we do, consider supporting us by participating in our reddit:</p>
+<p>What could we do better?
+Let us know how we can improve our podcast on reddit:</p>

 - r/safing: <a href='https://old.reddit.com/r/safing'>https://old.reddit.com/r/safing</a><br/>